Drivers Medical / Vocational Driver’s Medicals Standards

 The Drivers Medical Assessment will be carried out by an Occupational Health Nurse supported by the DVLA Medicals Standards for Fitness to Drive guidelines.
 The Medicals standards can be found at gov.uk

-The fitness to drivers medical assessment will consist of the following tests and investigation of medical conditions:
+The fitness to drive medical assessment will consist of the following tests and investigation of medical conditions:

 - Health Questionnaire